algorich/gm-app/README.md

 2. If you want to build and run locally (with ripple), you have to use the `local-<mode>` task.
 After do the tests, you have to undo this using the `undo-local` task.

-3. If you want to run the build just to see if it compile successfuly, you have to use the `<modo>-build` task.
+3. If you want to run the build just to see if it compile successfuly, you have to use the `<mode>-build` task.

 **Important**: before every commit, the 3th item should be followed, to see if the changes dont break something on the compilation.